Informatics Institute of Technology

 The Informatics Institute of Technology (IIT) is a private higher education institute in Sri Lanka which offers specialized offshore British degree programmes in IT and Business.
-IIT has collaborated with leading British universities to offer undergraduate and postgraduate degree programmes in Sri Lanka since its inception in 1990.
+IIT has collaborated with British universities to offer undergraduate and postgraduate programmes in Sri Lanka since its inception in 1990.

-IIT has produced over 3000 graduates that are spread across the globe.
+IIT has produced over 3000 graduates who are spread around the world.
 The institute is currently located in Colombo 6 and consists of nearly 4000 students.

-The alumni of IIT have received their internal degrees from the institute through Manchester Metropolitan University, Keele University, Canterbury Christchurch University, Robert Gordon University and University of Westminster.
+IIT alumni have received internal degrees through Manchester Metropolitan University, Keele University, Canterbury Christchurch University, Robert Gordon University, and University of Westminster.

-IIT has received the ISO 9001:2008 quality certification.

 History

 The Informatics Institute of Technology (IIT) was established in 1990 under the name Informatics Institute of Computer Studies (IICS) with the objective of catering to the growing demand for ICT education.

 With the objective of catering to the demand of the growing ICT sector and to provide British higher education to the Sri Lankan youth, Chairman of the Informatics Group, Dr. Gamini Wickramasinghe took an initiative to establish IIT.

-IICS which was collaborated with the Manchester Metropolitan University (MMU) was a platform which enabled Sri Lankan students to receive an internationally recognized British degree by studying in Sri Lanka at fraction of the cost of completing the degree programme in UK.
+IICS, which was collaborated with the Manchester Metropolitan University (MMU), was a platform which enabled Sri Lankan students to receive an internationally recognized British degree by studying in Sri Lanka at fraction of the cost of completing the degree programme in UK.

 The first student body consisted of 22 students, and the original faculty of 6 was expanded to 12 for the second year.
 In 1994, IICS held its first convocation with former Sri Lankan President J.R.
 Jayawardena gracing the occasion as its guest of honour.

 With a more modern ideology and with plans of expanding, in 2002 IICS was renamed as the Informatics Institute of Technology and was registered with the Board of Investment of Sri Lanka.

 In 2000, IIT collaborated with the Keele University and became the pioneer in bringing the first British MSc in IT to Sri Lanka.
 In 2005, IIT completed the University of Westminster validation process which has endorsed undergraduate and postgraduate programmes.
-The University of Westminster is an acclaimed modern University having won the prestigious Queen's award for enterprise for 2 consecutive years.

 In 2016, IIT partnered with Robert Gordon University to introduces Sri Lanka's first-ever MSc in Business Analytics and Fashion Business Management Masters program.